Joao-Tiago-Almeida/labs-code-challenge/README.md

 4. If the distance between the current image and the target image is better than the previous iteration, then the mutation is accepted, otherwise the mutation is discarded.
 5. After X iterations, the program renders the image, saves it to disk and exits.

-Here is an example of the target and the output images after 1_000_000 iterations, with 50 triangles with a fitness score of 14.24:
+Here is an example of the target and the output images after 1_000_000 iterations, with 50 triangles and a fitness score of 14.24:

 ![target.png](./challenge/result_example/target.png)
 ![target.png](./challenge/result_example/output.png)